 The Department of Labor (DOL) is not the “man behind the curtain” like in Oz, and we will likely keep seeing more enforcement in the coming years.
 The federal agency charged with enforcing the wage and hour laws in the United States continues to be in a state of flux, which means you need to stay informed.
-This 200-level session will provide attendees with a roadmap of the most recent legal updates affecting compensation decisions, from minimum wage and exempt classifications to independent contractors and joint employment.

 Once attendees understand the changes affecting business, we will follow the yellow brick road down the path of various compliance categories such as: